keflavich/despotic/README.md

 DESPOTIC
 --------

-DESPOTIC is a radiative transfer code hosted at [https://sites.google.com/a/ucsc.edu/krumholz/codes/despotic](https://sites.google.com/a/ucsc.edu/krumholz/codes/despotic).

-Here's the README from that page:

-The DESPOTIC Code

 DESPOTIC is a library to Derive the Energetics and SPectra of Optically Thick Interstellar Clouds.
 Its capabilities include calculating spectral line luminosities from clouds of specified physical properties and compositions,